ROCm/HIP/docs/markdown/hip_faq.md

 - [hipfft](https://github.com/ROCmSoftwarePlatform/hcFFT)
 - [hipsparse](https://github.com/ROCmSoftwarePlatform/hcSPARSE)
 - [hiprng](https://github.com/ROCmSoftwarePlatform/hcrng)

-Additionally, some of the cublas routines are automatically converted to hipblas equivalents by the hipify-clang tool.
+Additionally, some of the cublas routines are automatically converted to hipblas equivalents by the HIPIFY tools.
 These APIs use cublas or hcblas depending on the platform and replace the need to use conditional compilation.

 ### How does HIP compare with OpenCL?